-- Southwark CES Diabetes Guide for general practice diabetes management: helpful for pro-active care optimising management.
+- Southwark CES Diabetes Guide for managing T2DM in Covid-19 pandemic: helpful for pro-active care optimising management.
 Use in conjunction with LTC management guide

 - Primary Care Diabetes Society has a Covid-19 resource centre (login required)